OfficeDev/teams-toolkit/docs/fx-core/using-existing-aad.md

 ### Get necessary info from existing Microsoft Entra app

-* You may skip this part if you follow the instruction above to create an Microsoft Entra app.
+* You may skip this part if you follow the instruction above to create a Microsoft Entra app.

 1. Go to the [Azure Portal](https://portal.azure.com) and select "Azure Active Directory".